NicholasBHubbard/Yabsm/README.md

 * yabsm-find
   YABSM comes with a program called =yabsm-find=.
-This program lets you access a snapshot by making a simple query like =back-40-mins=, to jump to a snapshot taken 40 minutes ago.
+This program lets you access a snapshot by making a simple query like =yabsm-find home back-40-mins=, to jump to a snapshot taken 40 minutes ago.
 You can also go back by hours or days.
-The other type of query you can make is simply by entering a date formated like =yyyy-mm-dd-hh-mm=.
+The other type of query you can make is entering a date formated like =yyyy-mm-dd-hh-mm=.

   Yabsm will copy to your clipboard a =cd= command to the root directory of your desired snapshot.
+Unfortunately YABSM cannot directly change your directory due to a limitation of Perl.

   You must install xclip if using x11 or wl-clipboard if using Wayland.
-If you are using Wayland then please remove the =#= from the beginning of line 68 in '/usr/local/sbin/yabsm-find' and delete line 69.

-  Unfortunately YABSM cannot directly change your directory due to a limitation of Perl.
+  If you are using Wayland then please remove the =#= from the beginning of line 68 in =/usr/local/sbin/yabsm-find= and delete line 69.

   Here are some examples that should show how it works:
   #+BEGIN_SRC